veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Advanced Security Features/certificate-authentication.md

 ## Obtain a Root CA certificate

-For this tutorial you will need a CA certificate with it's private key.
+For this tutorial you will need a CA certificate with its private key.
 For more information about CAs, see https://en.wikipedia.org/wiki/Certificate_authority.

 For the rest of this section, CA certificate and key will be referred to as **anka-ca-crt.pem** and **anka-ca-key.pem**.